 The article loosely links poplar bark structures with the historic Adirondacks.
 Readers erroneously followed suit building Poplar Bark sided “Adirondack Style” houses in the mountains of NC and surrounding states as if there was no relevant regional architecture to glean inspiration from.

 Although Hugh MacRae was not as wealthy as Rockefeller, and his development in Linville, NC was not as famous as the Great Camps of NY, his work and contribution were significant.
 In the late 1800’s MacRae needed a fresh aesthetic for his elite development in Linville – one of his many land holdings that included Grandfather Mountain.
 He recruited the classically trained architect and family friend who had grown up in Wilmington and vacationed with the family in their much beloved NC mountains.
-Henry Bacon, AIA designed many monuments including the Lincoln Memorial and was the only Architect in history to receive the Gold Medal from a President of the United States in full ceremony preceded by a grand procession down the length of the reflecting pool in Washington DC.
+Henry Bacon, AIA designed many monuments including the Lincoln Memorial, and was the only Architect in history to receive the Gold Medal from a President of the United States in full ceremony preceded by a grand procession down the length of the reflecting pool in Washington DC.
 He designed the first squared bark shingle in 1895, a fact not widely published until this company owner’s book was released by Gibbs Smith in 2008.
 Six structures were erected at Bacon’s specification in Old Linville.
-The cleaner, refined style remained a quiet, rich voice in the deep woods of NC until our company founders created the poplar bark shingle industry and elucidated this area’s own beautiful style through the eye of architecture.

 CURRENT MANUFACTURING FACILITY PURCHASEDSpruce Pine, NC2000

-Current Manufacturing Facility Purchased in Spruce Pine, NC the half way point on The Blue Ridge Parkway between Asheville and Boone.
+The current manufacturing facility was purchased in Spruce Pine, NC.
+The location is on the Blue Ridge Parkway between Asheville and Boone.